-The difference between Chronic Traumatic Encephalopathy (CTE) and a concussion are wide.
+The difference between Chronic Traumatic Encephalopathy (CTE) and a concussion is wide.
 A concussion typically results from a sharp jolt of the head which shakes the brain.
 A concussive person may not lose consciousness.
-CTE, once called “punch drunk,” is a degenerative brain disease that progresses over time to show up as brain faculty problems in the 40’s or 50’s which ends in dementia.
+CTE, once called “punch drunk,” is a degenerative brain disease that progresses over time to show up as brain faculty problems in the 40’s or 50’s, which ends in dementia.

 Of 111 deceased NFL players, brain analysis revealed that 110 died with CTE.

 Generally speaking, players cannot play after at least 3 concussions.